-In the heart of Lombardy, lies a trio of towns so famous they are known as the "Golden Triangle."
-While Bellagio dazzles with polished glamour and Menaggio offers a stately lakeside promenade, it is the third village, Varenna, that captures the soul of the lake.
+In the heart of Lombardy lies a trio of towns so famous they are known as the "Golden Triangle."
+While Bellagio dazzles with polished glamour and Menaggio offers a stately lakeside promenade, it is the third village, Varenna, Lake Como, that truly captures the soul of the lake.
 A cascade of pastel-hued houses tumbling down a steep hillside to a crystalline shore, Varenna is more than just a picturesque stop; it is an invitation to experience an authentic, romantic, and profoundly historic corner of Italy.

 This is a village whose story is etched into its very stones.
 Its roots are ancient, a humble community of fishermen that predates Roman times.
 Yet its defining chapter was written in 1169, a year of fire and fury on the lake.
 When the formidable Isola Comacina—the lake's only island and a powerful political entity—was sacked and destroyed by the rival city of Como, its surviving inhabitants fled across the water.
-They found refuge in Varenna, bringing with them their skills as artisans, builders, and fishermen.
+They found refuge in Varenna, bringing with them their skills as artisans and builders.
 This pivotal event infused the village with a new vitality and resilience, shaping the proud, independent character it retains to this day.

 In this article: